 Da Vinci® Urologic Procedures

-Dr. Miguel Mercado has achieved accreditation as a Center of Excellence in Robotic Surgery (COERS), which reflects his exceptional commitment to quality improvement and patient safety.
-If you're in need of kidney surgery in the Houston area, including Cypress, Magnolia, Hempstead, Tomball, and The Woodlands, we encourage you to contact our office today at (281) 351-5174 to schedule a consultation.
-Dr. Mercado specializes in minimally-invasive robotic surgery and will evaluate if this approach is suitable for your specific needs.
-With urology clincis conveniently located in Tomball and The Woodlands, TX, our team is dedicated to providing high-quality care and ensuring your comfort throughout the surgical process.
-Take the first step towards successful kidney surgery by reaching out to us today.
+Dr. Miguel Mercado has achieved accreditation as a Center of Excellence in Robotic Surgery (COERS), demonstrating his exemplary commitment to quality improvement and patient safety.
+If you're in need of prostate surgery in the Houston area, including Cypress, Magnolia, Hempstead, Tomball, and The Woodlands, we invite you to contact our urology clinics today at (281) 351-5174 to schedule a consultation.
+Dr. Mercado specializes in minimally-invasive robotic surgery and will assess whether this approach is suitable for your specific needs.
+With offices conveniently located in Tomball and The Woodlands, our dedicated team is committed to providing high-quality care and ensuring your comfort throughout the surgical process.
+Take the first step towards a successful prostate surgery by reaching out to us today.

 Get back to what matters most